Asynchronous direct-to-consumer telehealth

 Asynchronous direct-to-patient telehealth can help streamline patient workflows.

-- Time savings: Online forms streamline patient intake and follow up processes, storing data for later use.
-Standardized intake questions and follow up procedures also make care more consistent for each patient, no matter the provider.
+- Time savings: Online forms streamline patient intake and follow up processes by storing patient data for later use.
+Using standardized intake questions and follow-up procedures also make care more consistent for each patient, regardless of which provider is delivering care.
 Online forms help collect the same data points for each patient, storing them all in the same place.

 More information on asynchronous telehealth:

-- Store-and-Forward (asynchronous) — from the National Telehealth Policy Resource Center
+- Store-and-Forward (asynchronous) — from the National Policy Center - Center for Connected Health Policy